The Bankrate promise

 Who needs HO-4 coverage?

-HO-4 coverage is designed for renters, whether your home is an apartment or house.
-Most lease agreements require that you get HO-4 coverage.
-Read your agreement carefully to make sure you’re fulfilling your legal responsibility with the right amount of coverage.
-Even if an HO-4 policy isn’t required, it still may be smart to have your belongings covered.
+HO-4 coverage is designed for renters in a variety of home types.
+These policies may apply if you rent an apartment, condominium or house.
+While renters insurance is not a legal requirement, many landlords will require you to carry a policy and could mandate a minimum limit of liability coverage.
+You’ll likely want to read your rental agreement carefully to make sure you’re fulfilling your legal responsibility with the right amount of coverage.
+Even if an HO-4 policy isn’t required, it still may be smart to have one in place to financially protect yourself.

 Frequently asked questions